Online Course Catalog

 - IS-250.a Emergency Support Function 15 (ESF 15) External Affairs: A New Approach to Emergency Communication and Information Distribution

-- To apply for the final assessment and certificate you will need to document completion of the prerequisites listed above, obtain a recommendation from your Section Manager and pay an administrative fee.
+To apply for the final assessment and certificate you will need to document completion of the prerequisites listed above, obtain a recommendation from your Section Manager and pay an administrative fee of $35.
 For more information on enrolling for the final assessment and certificate, click here.

 Courrse #: EC-015

 This is a basic training course for PIOs and anyone interacting with the media and promoting Amateur Radio.

 This course is designed to give hams a quick overview in public relations activities.
 It uses the skills of experts in various aspects of public relations to provide volunteer Public Information Officers with the basic skills and expectations that a PIO needs to know to be effective in their home region.
 PR-101 covers everything from the basic news release to Web sites and video work.